crate-crypto/ipa_multipoint/Readme.md

 - Parallelism is not being used
 - We have not modified pippenger to take benefit of the GLV endomorphism
 - The IPA argument assumes that `b` in P = <a, G> + <b,H> + <a,b>Q needs to be commited to.
 We can change it to P = <a, G> + <a,b>Q and `b` can be computed by the verifier.

+## API

+The OpeningProof should not carry `P` as the verifier re-computes it.